 - Physical therapy.
 Physical therapy is another treatment for chronic pain which aims to restore your body’s natural ability to function as it should.
 The therapist will teach you stretching exercises, and what postures work best for you and provide other therapies such as massage or ultrasound.

 - Omega-3 fatty acids.
 Some research suggests that omega three fatty acids can help to ease the inflammation of arthritis.

 - Magnesium and vitamin C. Supplements have been shown to be effective in treating back pain, especially for those with fibromyalgia or who are prone to migraines.

 - Acupuncture.
-Studies have shown that acupuncture is effective in relieving pain caused by headaches, neck and back pain as well.
+Studies have shown that acupuncture is effective in relieving pain caused by headaches, and neck and back pain as well.

 - Meditation and mindfulness.
-Practising mindfulness can help you to reduce the amount of stressors in your life which will lead to less chronic pain.
+Practising mindfulness can help you to reduce the number of stressors in your life which will lead to less chronic pain.
 Studies show that those who practice meditation regularly for 20 minutes a day are less likely to get chronic headaches caused by tension.

 - Mindfulness-based stress reduction (MBSR).
 This is a form of therapy that teaches you how to reduce stress in your life through meditation and techniques such as yoga, which have also been found effective for pain relief.

 - Massage therapy.
 Massage therapy has been shown to be effective in alleviating chronic pain caused by arthritis, muscle spasms and fibromyalgia.